pupil-labs/pupil-docs/src/core/software/pupil-player.md

 Read more about [Pupil Invisible's coordinate systems here](/developer/invisible/#coordinate-systems).
 :::

-This Plugin is does not estimate orientation about the yaw axis (head rotation from left to right).
+This Plugin does not estimate orientation about the yaw axis (head rotation from left to right).
 This is because the IMU has no magnetometer to monitor heading.
 The Plugin therefore implements a version of Madgwick's algorithm that only estimates Pitch and Roll.